Winding yarn from hanks into easy-to-use cakes by hand is time-consuming, hard, and annoying! Yarn Winders make this job easy.

 - Twist the cone-shaped bobbin off the base

 - Grab a Phillips head screwdriver.
-Remove the screw from the plate underneath where the bobbin usually is.
-Remove the plate and put it to the side.
+Remove the screw from the plate underneath the bobbin.
+Remove the plate and put that bit to the side.

 - Get the plate, and screw it back on.

 - Hand-wound balls move in all directions and pull from anywhere

 - Cumbersome because you need something to hold the hanks like the back of a chair